JohnGreco192/Free_GenAI_Bootcamp_2025/Week 3/OPEA_megaservice_LLama3_8B/readme.md

 # OPEA Megaservice with Llama-3-8B-Instruct

 This project sets up an OPEA Megaservice to serve the `meta-llama/Llama-3-8B-Instruct` model using Hugging Face's TGI backend.
-This version is configured to run on an L4 GPU.
+This version is configured to run on an L4 GPU via LightningAI.
+Results were greatly improved from the LLama-3-1B-Instruct version I had completed in week 2.

 ## Project Overview